-- 1. This Annex shall be completed by the Controller, who may take account of the view of the Processor, however the final decision as to the content of this Annex shall be with the Buyer at its absolute discretion. - 1.1 The contact details of the Buyer's Data Protection Officer are: <REDACTED> - 1.2 The contact details of the Supplier's Data Protection Officer are: <REDACTED> - 1.3 The Processor shall comply with any further written instructions with respect to Processing by the Controller. - 1.4 Any such further instructions shall be incorporated into this Annex.
+- 1. This Annex shall be completed by the Controller, who may take account of the view of the Processor, however the final decision as to the content of this Annex shall be with the Buyer at its absolute discretion. - 1.1 The contact details of the Buyer's Data Protection Officer are: Redacted Under Section 40 of FOI Act>

+- 1.3 Any such further instructions shall be incorporated into this Annex.